Grantham railway station

-Grantham railway station is on the East Coast Main Line in the United Kingdom, serving the town of Grantham, Lincolnshire.
+Grantham railway station is on the East Coast Main Line, serving the market town of Grantham, Lincolnshire, England.
 It is 105 mi 38 chain down the line from London King's Cross and is situated on the main line between Peterborough to the south and Newark North Gate to the north.

 Two secondary lines diverge from the main line north of Grantham: the "Poacher Line" to Skegness and a branch line to Nottingham.

 Its three-letter station code is GRA.

 History

 The original station at Grantham (Old Wharf) was opened when the Ambergate, Nottingham, Boston & Eastern Junction Railway opened its line from Nottingham on 15 July 1850.
 This line was taken over by the Great Northern Railway in 1854.
 This was replaced by the present station which opened on 1 August 1852; the Old Wharf station closed the following day.